-- A) Continue implementation of the 2015 Trails Master Plan with an increased focus of linking existing and new neighborhoods to the Fitness Trail and the Rugged Trail. - B) Solicit more public input regarding expectations for winter use of the Fitness Trail, levels of service for maintenance and opportunities to continue to maximize safe access for all users.
+- A) Continue implementation of the 2015 Trails Master Plan with an increased focus of linking existing and new public access points to the Fitness Trail and the Rugged Trail. - B) Solicit more public input regarding expectations for winter use of the Fitness Trail, levels of service for maintenance and opportunities to continue to maximize safe access for all users.